 More than 320 billion emails are sent daily worldwide.
 Unfortunately, most of them are never open or delivered.
 And those that are open often are overlooked and erased.
 Then, why is email marketing still one of the best ways to promote and communicate with other people?

 It’s essential to understand that every part of an email has a purpose.
+The purpose of responsive email templates is to enhance the subscriber experience, and the statistics support this claim.
 Well-designed emails grant more reciprocal communication.
 Every aspect of the email should be precise to lead recipients to take action.

 When you design an email, it’s crucial to consider critical elements such as the colors and fonts.
 Besides, the email content must be visually attractive to grab the reader’s attention.